mario-spitze/companynetworkmanager/README.md

 * `docker-compose build`
 * `docker-compose up -d`
     or without -d for debugging
-* create superuser by 'docker exec -it django python manage.py createsuperuser'
+* create superuser by `docker exec -it django python manage.py createsuperuser`

 A django secret key generator can be found at https://django-secret-key-generator.netlify.app/